Distribution

 Usage

-- Open the first network, switch into Validation Mode and then perform **Inference → Batch Joint Probability → (Text File | Database | Internal Data | Internal Evidence Scenarios)
+Open the first network, switch into Validation Mode, and then perform

-- The resulting csv files each contain three columns.
-Delete the two rightmost columns (highlighted in red) in each file with a spreadsheet editor
+The resulting CSV files each contain three columns.
+Delete the two rightmost columns (highlighted in red) in each file with a spreadsheet editor.

-- Save the edited files, maintaining the csv format.
+Save the edited files, maintaining the CSV format.

-- Once the files are prepared in this format, you can start the Comparison of Joint Probabilities, Inference → Batch Joint Probability → (Text File | Database | Internal Data | Internal Evidence Scenarios)
+Once the files are prepared in this format, you can start the Comparison of Joint Probabilities:

 Results